Update for 2018: What is a Deck Brightener and Why Use One:

 Most oxygenated cleaners have surfactants that help boost the overall effectiveness of the detergent.
 These caustic detergents do a great job of loosening pollutants but in turn, they also raise the pH level of the wood.
 Why does this matter?
 The deck stain will penetrate better in acidic conditions and when the wood pores are opened up ready to receive a coat of new stain.
 A lower pH also darkens the wood not allowing the true beauty of the wood to show simple fix to this is to use a deck brightener.

 Wood deck brightener, also called deck neutralizer, is an acid based product that simply neutralizes the caustic cleaners and helps lower the pH level making the wood more acidic.
 This opens up the wood pores and brightens the wood bringing out the grain’s natural beauty.
-A simply application of deck brightener after cleaning is all that is needed to brighten and neutralize the cleaners and will complete the proper prep work needed for an outstanding stain finish that will last.
+A simple application of deck brightener after cleaning is all that is needed to brighten and neutralize the cleaners and will complete the proper prep work needed for an outstanding stain finish that will last.